 The question is how?

 Advanced last-mile delivery software is of immense help when it comes to reducing operational costs.
 It makes deliveries profitable by reducing fuel consumption, increases first attempt delivery success rates, eliminating expensive manual dependencies and mitigating risks.
-Let’s quickly delve deeper into each of these factors.
+Let’s quickly delve deeper into each of the three factors.

 Reducing the miles that a vehicle needs to travel while moving freight from different locations significantly reduces fuel consumption.
 Advanced last-mile delivery software, leverage machine learning to determine the most fuel-efficient route to travel from point A to B to C. By optimizing delivery routes, businesses can make deliveries profitable by reducing miles per delivery.